gt-big-data/retina-entity-tagger/README.md

 - Beautiful Soup
 - Requests

-Guides on how to install all of these are under installation-guide (https://github.com/gt-big-data/installation-guide)
+Guides on how to install all of these are under [installation-guide](https://github.com/gt-big-data/installation-guide).

 # What is entity tagging?
 Why do it?
 Imagine a user searches for news about "Georgia."
 If we implement this by searching for articles with